abruce1184-stack/Retail_3_Statement_Model/README.md

 **Andrew Grigolyunovich, CFA, MFM** for the **Financial Modeling World Cup** — a global competition where participants build financial models under timed conditions.
 The originating materials included a narrative case description and assumptions and original store table.
 The model and dashboard were built from scratch.
-Accuracy was verified against 25 of 26 official FMWC validation questions.
+Accuracy was verified against 25 official FMWC validation questions.

 *Part of the [Alicia Bruce Data & Financial Analytics Portfolio](https://www.notion.so/Data-Financial-Analytics-Portfolio-323b743fecb880c49f67d0ada9312832)*